koraykupe/simple-chat-backend/readme.md

 # Simple PHP Chat Backend
-- This project was developed for bunq interview.
-I used Lumen micro-framework.
+- I used Lumen micro-framework.

 - All API codes are under app/Chat folder.
 - Output format is JSON but i created an interface to add more types in future.